MaLoSch/Portfolio-WPTemplate/README.md

 # Portfolio-WPTemplate
 WordPress Template for online portfolio - malosch.com

-ToDo
+To Do
 - Clean up spacing between elements
-- Change fonttypes so it doesn't look weird in Firefox
+- Change font types so it doesn't look weird in Firefox
 - Add missing pictures and descriptions and filters
 - Add missing projects
 	- CHI program